aleferri/harshtimes/README.md

 Welcome to an endless bandits stream that will tear the world in ruin, capture every lord, destroy any army that dares to pass nearby.
 No adventurers is safe.

 ### These are Harsh Times.

+## How to install
+Download as a zip, put into Steam\steamapps\common\Mount & Blade II Bannerlord\Modules.